What is Registrar and Share Transfer Agent (RTA)?

 2. All columns of the application should be filled in.
 In case a column is not relevant or not applicable, this should be specified.

-3. The Information which needs to be supplied in more details may be written on separate sheets which should be attached to the application form.
+3. The information which needs to be supplied in more detail may be written on separate sheets which should be attached to the application form.

 4. Form of original copy duly signed should be submitted.